 All Ireland Poetry Competition – Winner

-Our final budding Wordsworth is Valerie Reilly, Belfast Cathedral MU, with her winning poem entitled ‘DISLOCATION‘.
+Our final budding Wordsworth is Valerie, Belfast Cathedral MU, with her winning poem entitled ‘DISLOCATION‘.
 Many congratulations to all those who took part and especially to Valerie, Moira and Margaret.

 I walk unyielding pavements by the roads